 Tuberculosis (TB) is a contagious disease that spreads when a person breathes in bacteria breathed out by an infected person.
 TB is mainly caused by Mycobacterium tuberculosis.
-One-fourth of the world’s population is infected, and one-tenth of infected people become ill with the disease.
+About one third of the world’s population is infected with the latent form of the disease, and one-tenth of infected people become ill with active TB during their lifetimes.
 Symptoms differ depending on the area of the body infected.
 In pulmonary TB, common symptoms are a cough with sputum production (sometimes with blood), shortness of breath and chest pain.
 If properly diagnosed and treated, TB can be cured with six months of antibiotic therapy.

 Multidrug-resistant TB (MDR-TB) is resistant to 2 of the most potent anti-TB drugs.
 It results from inadequate treatment of TB or poor airborne infection control in health care facilities and congregate settings.
 Treating MDR-TB is not only more expensive, it also requires about 2 years of treatment.
 Extensively drug-resistant TB (XDR-TB) is resistant to the main first- and second-line drugs, and therefore has very limited chances of cure.